FerdoushiNahar/Java/JavaNotes/The Collections Framework/Storing Data Using the Collections Framework.md

 **Key Components:**

 1. **Interfaces and Implementations:**
-   - *Collection Interface:* The root interface for storing groups of objects, extended by more specific subinterfaces like List, Set, and Queue.
+   - *Collection Interface:* The root interface for storing groups of objects, extended by more specific subinterfaces like List, Set, and Queue.
-   - *Map Interface:* Manages key-value pairs, allowing efficient data retrieval based on unique keys.
+   - *Map Interface:* Manages key-value pairs, allowing efficient data retrieval based on unique keys.

 2. **Choosing the Right Collection:**
    - Decisions should be based on factors such as data access patterns (e.g., iteration vs. random access), the need for ordering, allowance of duplicates, and concurrency requirements.

 3. **Common Implementations:**
    - *List:* Ordered collections that allow duplicates.
-Implementations include ArrayList and LinkedList.
+Implementations include ArrayList and LinkedList.
    - *Set:* Unordered collections that disallow duplicates.
-Implementations include HashSet and TreeSet.
+Implementations include HashSet and TreeSet.
    - *Map:* Collections that map keys to values, disallowing duplicate keys.
-Implementations include HashMap and TreeMap.
+Implementations include HashMap and TreeMap.
    - *Queue:* Collections designed for holding elements prior to processing, typically in FIFO order.
-Implementations include LinkedList and PriorityQueue.
+Implementations include LinkedList and PriorityQueue.

-The framework's versatility and efficiency make it an essential tool for Java developers, enabling the effective management of diverse data structures.
+The framework's versatility and efficiency make it an essential tool for Java developers, enabling the effective management of diverse data structures.